 Located on the south-eastern coast, within easy distance of the capital Mahon, Cala en Porter Menorca is one of the island’s earliest developed resorts, with its charming beach cove overlooking the high cliffs.

 While it’s known as one of the most popular tourist destinations on the island, it has achieved its reputation due to its incredible scenery and iconic views, as opposed to the bars and nightlife that often draw the crowds.

 Home to the most famous bar on the island, Cova D’en Xoroi, Cala En Porter is located up in the cliffs on the south-eastern coast of the island, about halfway between Son Bou and Binibeca.

-While it has some beautiful beaches, bars, and restaurants to make any holidaymaker happy, it’s the spectacular views that will sell this place to almost anyone who sees them.
+While it has both Spanish and English bars, and restaurants to make any holidaymaker happy, it’s the spectacular views that will sell this place to almost anyone who sees them.

 Looking out into the bay, as the sun sets over the Mediterranean Sea, is a simply breath-taking experience, that draws not just holidaymakers but also photographers from all over the world.

 Not as built up and touristy as some parts but more affordable than others, this may also be one of the best all-round areas to stay on the island.